pingcap/docs-cn/FAQ.md

 #### What's the maximum tolerance for time synchronization error of PD?

-Theoretically, the smaller of the tolerance, the better.
-During leader changes, if the clock goes back, the process won't proceed until it catches up with the previous leader.
+Theoretically, the smaller the time synchronization error, the better.
 PD can tolerate any synchronization error, but a larger error value means a longer period of service stop during the leader change.
+If the clock goes back during a leader change, the change process will not proceed until it catches up with the previous leader.

 #### How does the client connection find PD?